-On February 1, 1990, well MW2 was destroyed in preparation for additional excavation in the vicinity of well MW2.
-Documentation of the well destruction is presented in a letter report dated March 7, 1990, and addressed to Unocal Corporation.
+On February 1, 1990, well MW2 was destroyed in preparation for additional excavation.
+Documentation of the well destruction is presented in a letter report dated March 7, 1990.

-In an attempt to remove as much of the contaminated soil as possible, KEI was present at the site on March 30, 1990, and April 3, 1990, to observe soil excavation in the vicinity of previously abandoned monitoring well MW2, as indicated on the attached Site Plans, Figures 1 and 2.
+In an attempt to remove as much of the contaminated soil as possible, KEI was present at the site on March 30, 1990, and April 3, 1990, to observe soil excavation in the vicinity of previously abandoned monitoring well MW2, as shown on the attached Site Plans, Figures 1 and 2.
 Soil was excavated to a depth corresponding to approximately 6 to 12 inches below the level of the ground water, which was encountered at a depth of about 11.5 feet below grade.

 After excavation, four soil samples, labeled SW8A, SW9A, SW10A, and SW11A, were collected from the sidewalls of the excavation, each approximately 6 to 12 inches above ground water.
-Sample locations and the area excavated are as shown on the attached Site Plan,
+Sample locations and the area excavated are as shown on the attached Site Plan, Figure 2.

-Figure 2.
 Soil excavation activities were terminated due to the close proximity of the former and new underground storage tank pits and the property line of the site.
 After sampling, approximately 9,400 gallons of water were pumped from the excavation.